What if My Spouse is Hiding Assets During our Divorce?

 Automatic Orders & Hidden Assets

 We refer to the court orders go into effect automatically at the beginning of a divorce, legal separation, custody, or visitation action as the “automatic orders.”
-The automatic orders preventing both parties from selling, hiding, or transferring any marital assets without written permission from the other spouse or until a court order is established.
+The automatic orders prevent both parties from selling, hiding, or transferring any marital assets without written permission from the other spouse or until a court order is established.

 How the Automatic Orders are Enforced